 No matter where we went, we had some cats as company.
 I think I saw more kittens on this trip than in my life so far.
 The cats were always really cute and trustful and we even had a family of really young kittens at our hostel in Santorini.
 Sadly, this has also got a downside.

 A lot of the stray cats are being mistreated and hurt by people, because there are more of a problem than a domestic animal to many, as a woman living there told us.
 She took care of a bunch of kittens and their mother.
-She said that she already found them trapped in a wall once because children tend to tease them.
+She said that she already found them trapped in a wall once because children often tease them.

 So make sure to treat the cats well and don’t lure them into a restaurant with your leftover food.
 Also, stray cats carry different types of diseases, so please keep that in the back of your mind.